Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Variational Quantum Eigensolver

-We apply this extrapolation-assisted VQE to the TFIM with a periodic boundary condition and consider the ideal situation first.
-We sample 10 initial points and optimize the parameters with the BFGS algorithm.
-The extrapolation results for $n = 14$, $p=3,4,5,6$ are shown in Fig.~\ref{fig:vqe}(b).
-Our method can reduce the estimation error by 53\%, 63\%, 72\%, 93\%, respectively.
-Depth-3 VQE with extrapolation outperforms depth-5 VQE, depth-4 VQE with extrapolation outperforms depth-6 VQE.
-Since training a shallower variational quantum circuit requires fewer training epochs, extrapolation-assisted VQE also possesses the advantage of time-saving.
+We apply the extrapolation-assisted VQE to the TFI Hamiltonian with a periodic boundary condition and consider the noiseless situation first.
+We sample 10 initial points and update the parameters with the BFGS \cite{fletcher} algorithm.
+The extrapolated results for $n = 14$, $p=3,4,5,6$ are shown in Fig.~\ref{fig:vqe}(b).
+Our method can reduce the estimation error by 55\%, 64\%, 76\%, and 94\%, respectively.
+Depth-3 VQE with extrapolation outperforms depth-5 VQE, and depth-4 VQE with extrapolation outperforms depth-6 VQE.
+Since training a shallower variational quantum circuit requires fewer training epochs, extrapolation-assisted VQE also saves time.
 ERR as a function of $n$ and $p$ is illustrated in Fig.~\ref{fig:vqe}(d).
-Unsurprisingly, ERR increases with circuit depth $p$ since the relation between $E_{\mathrm{res}}$ and $\Delta_{\mathrm{var}}$ is only approximately linear for small $\Delta_{\mathrm{var}}$.
+Unsurprisingly, ERR increases with circuit depth $p$ since the relation between $E_{\mathrm{res}}$ and $\Delta_{\mathrm{var}}$ is only approximately linear for small $\Delta_{\mathrm{var}}$'s.
 Fig.~\ref{fig:vqe}(d) suggests that our method still works for larger system sizes.
+It is worth mentioning that in the extrapolation-assisted VQE, the local minima problem is less severe since even if the optimization is trapped to a local minimum eventually, the energies and variances recorded suffice to predict the ground state energy accurately.

-Now we illustrate that our method is still efficient in the advent of noise.
-Suppose every $2$-qubit $Rzz$ gate $\exp{[-i\theta Z_jZ_{j+1}]}$ in Eq.~\eqref{variational circuit} is accompanied by a local depolarizing channel with noise rate $\epsilon$.
-And for the output state, we estimate $E$ and $\Delta_{\mathrm{var}}$ with normally distributed errors (without loss of generality, we suppose the estimating standard deviations of $E$ and $\Delta_{\mathrm{var}}$ are both $\sigma$).
-For $n = 8$, $p = 3$, we implement variance extrapolation for the noisy VQE, some results are shown in Fig.~\ref{fig:vqe}(c).
+Now we show that our method is still efficient in the advent of noise.
+Suppose every $2$-qubit $Rzz$ gate $\exp{[-i\theta \sigma_j^z\sigma_{j+1}^z]}$ in Eq.~\eqref{variational circuit} is accompanied by a local depolarizing channel with noise rate $\epsilon$.
+For the output state, we estimate $E$ and $\Delta_{\mathrm{var}}$ with normally distributed errors (we assume the estimating standard deviations of $E$ and $\Delta_{\mathrm{var}}$ are both $\sigma$).
+For $n = 8$, $p = 3$, we implement variance extrapolation for the noisy VQE, and the results are shown in Fig.~\ref{fig:vqe}(c).
 As expected, the minimum energy grows rapidly with increasing error rate.
-Both algorithmic and hardware deficiencies cause the estimation error of $E_{\mathrm{gs}}$ here.
-Encouragingly, variance extrapolation can always reduce the majority of the estimation error and gives an accurate estimate of $E_{\mathrm{gs}}$.
-For $\epsilon = \sigma = 0.001, 0.005, 0.01$, our method can reduce the estimation error by 79\%, 83\%, 94\%, respectively.
-In the last case, the lowest energy achieved by the VQE, the extrapolated energy, and the ground state energy are
+The estimation error of $E_{\mathrm{gs}}$ here is caused by both algorithmic and hardware deficiencies.
+Encouragingly, variance extrapolation can always reduce the majority of the estimation error and give an accurate estimate of $E_{\mathrm{gs}}$.
+For $\epsilon = \sigma = 0.001, 0.005,$ and $0.01$, our method can reduce the estimation error by 73\%, 73\%, and 85\%, respectively.
+In the last case, the ground state energy, the lowest energy achieved by VQE, and the extrapolated energy are